materialsproject/pymatgen/docs/installation.rst

 1. Qhull : Needed for bond length analysis (structure_analyzer.py).
 The executable qconvex and qvoronoi must be in the path.
 Get it at http://www.qhull.org/.
+2. ffmpeg : Needed for generation of movies (structure_vtk.py).
+The executable ffmpeg must be in the path.
+Get it at http://www.ffmpeg.org.

 Basic Setup for Users
 =====================